CompanyVR Base

 Blackwood

 A free-roam co-op VR medieval shooter.
-Four knights defend their village from the evil that has fallen upon the land.
+You play as a knight wielding a crossbow, holding back the evil that has fallen upon the land.

 The project

-Blackwood is a location-based co-op VR experience built for free-roam arenas.
-Players wear knight armor and weapons, move freely in physical space, and defend their hometown — also called Blackwood — across a series of escalating encounters with the forces overrunning the kingdom.
+Blackwood is a location-based co-op VR experience built for free-roam arenas, supporting 1–12 players per session.
+Players wear knight armor and weapons, move freely in physical space, and defend their hometown — called Blackwood — across a series of escalating encounters with the evil forces overrunning the kingdom.

 My contribution